tdepuyt/maritimechartservice-sample-viewer/README.md

 ## Requirements
-Requires Web AppBuilder for ArcGIS 1.1
+Requires Web AppBuilder for ArcGIS 1.1 for the Web App builder widgets.
+The ESRI widgets require JS API 3.9 or less.

 ## Instructions
 Deploying Widgets.

-To use the widgets with you should copy any of the widgets to the stemapp/widget directory.
+1. To use the widgets with you should copy any of the widgets to the stemapp/widget directory.
 This is located in %webappbuilder_install%/client directory.
+2. The webappbuilder widgets need the corresponding classes in the libs folder to be copied as well to the stemapp/libs directory.
+This is located in %webappbuilder_install%/client directory.
+3. Since the Identify widget is an off-panel web app builder widget, the config.json file at stemapp/predefined-apps/default needs to be replaced by the [src/config.json](src/config.js) file in the repository.
+4. Since the Identify widget only supports JSAPI 3.11 and below, please replace the env.js file at %webappbuilder_install%\client\stemapp folder with the one in [src/env.js](./src/env.js)
+5. Since this uses dojo bootstrap for the Display Settings widget, please replace the init.js file at %webappbuilder_install%\client\stemapp folder with the one in [src/init.js](./src/init.js)

 For more resources on developing modifying widgets please visit [Web AppBuilder for ArcGIS Documentation](http://doc.arcgis.com/en/web-appbuilder/)